February 14, 2023 | Amanda Khatri

 The Division of Examination’s mission

-The regulatory agenda looks to scrutinise the financial services industry across a wide range of issues including Regulation Best Interest, Anti-Money Laundering, Environmental, Social and Governance (ESG) and crypto assets.
+The regulatory agenda looks to scrutinize the financial services industry across a wide range of issues including Regulation Best Interest, Anti-Money Laundering, Environmental, Social and Governance (ESG) and crypto assets.

 The Division continues “to move forward by adjusting to the new realities of the environment” and the aftermath of the global pandemic, inflation and cyber threats.
 The long-standing mission is based on the below four pillars to promote compliance, prevent fraud, and identify and monitor risk.